neptune-mutual-blue/protocol/docs/StakingPoolLibV1.md

     // or a very small number, platform fee becomes zero because of data loss platformFee = (rewards * s.getRewardPlatformFee(key)) / ProtoUtilV1.MULTIPLIER;

-    // @suppress-subtraction @note The following subtraction can cause
-    // an underflow if `getRewardPlatformFee` is greater than 100%. if (rewards - platformFee > 0) {
+    // @suppress-subtraction If `getRewardPlatformFee` is 100%, the following can result in zero value. if (rewards - platformFee > 0) {
-      // @suppress-malicious-erc20 `rewardToken` can't be manipulated via user input.
       IERC20(rewardToken).ensureTransfer(msg.sender, rewards - platformFee);
     }